KazukiChikito/React-Tutorial-Notes/1 React Basics.md

 In order to use React in production, you need `npm` and Node.js installed.

 - Step 1: Go to [Node.js](https://nodejs.org) and install the latest version.
-- Step 2: Open the Command Prompt and type `npm -v` and `node -v` to check the version.
+- Step 2: Open the terminal and type `npm -v` and `node -v` to check the version.

 A few checking beforehand: